trygve55/kubernets-cluster-setup/README.md

 # Single host Kubernetes cluster
-Using Debian and k3s.
+Sets up a single host Kubernets cluster using Debian and k3s.
+With Ingress support, metrics(Prometehus), load balancer(MetalLB) and logging(Elasticsearch, fluent-bit and Kibana or Opensearch with fluent-bit).
-### Install OS
+## Install Host OS
-Install Debain with SSH server setup and no desktop environment.
+Install Debain with SSH server setup and no desktop environment on a VM or bare-metal.
 ### Key based authentication setup
 TODO
 ssh-keygen -t rsa